 (iii) The company offsets tax assets and liabilities if and only if it has a legally enforceable right to set off current tax assets and current tax liabilities and the deferred tax assets and deferred tax liabilities relate to income taxes levied by the same tax authority.
 Deferred tax assets are recognised to the extent that it is probable that taxable profit will be available against which the deductible temporary differences and the carry forward of unused tax credits and unused tax losses can be utilized.
-The company has not recognized deferred tax asset in the current and prior year due to uncertainties relating to the timing of the amount and the reversal of these differences.
-As at 31 March 2023, the Company didn't recognise any deferred tax asset as the prior year deferred tax asset was written back.
+Deferred tax asset of N9,092,312 was not recognised based on considerations of its recoverability.